 (University of York VSATs Course.
-This was a well-known 1-week course, specialising in VSAT systems, which took place at York annually for very many years from 1990.
+This was a well-known 1-week course, specialising in VSAT systems, which took place at York annually for very many years.
 However, in recent years we have not run it as there has not been sufficient guaranteed demand.)

 Shorter training courses have considerable value, and can be very cost-effective, although they may not accomplish as much as the longer ones above.
 These most likely operate on demand as bespoke courses, and can be delivered at a customer's premises anywhere in the world.
 The content, level, and emphasis can be adapted as required.

-Some 2- or 3- day courses can be delivered by the University of York (likely through York EMC Services), with Tim Tozer and/or others as presenter.
+Some 2- or 3- day courses can be delivered by the University of York, with Tim Tozer and/or others as presenter.
 Please enquire for details or to discuss requirements.
 Here is a sample 'menu' of topics on which such training could be based.

-Similar short courses may also be provided through Lever Technologies, based in Leeds UK.
-From time to time they publish these as 'public schedule'; at the present time however, no specific dates are planned.
+Similar short courses may also be provided through other agencies such as Lever Technologies, based in Leeds UK.
+From time-to-time they publish these as 'public schedule'; currently however, no specific dates are planned.